rcdesign-cemetery/vb-nntp/readme.md

     - use email instead of login
     - change password to one with latin chars only
  2. This server is not 100% compatible with RFC3977 requirements.
 It implements only subset of commants, that are really used by nntp clients.
 If log file has records about unimplemented commands & syntax errors - feel free to report.
+ 3. Daemon works in single process and uses single SQL connection to db.
+That's increase latency for huge setups.
+NNTP can be extended by sql connections pool & multinode on demand.

 Installation
 ============